 - Official Undergraduate transcript

 - Official GRE (or GMAT) score report.
 Murray State University's Institutional code is 1494.
 If you are already at Murray State, the GRE may be taken at our Counseling and Testing Center (270-809-6851).
 Please call and schedule at least three weeks in advance of the date you wish to take the test.
 A current résumé and Additionally, international students whose native language is not English must submit evidence of English proficiency; we accept official TOEFL or IELTS scores as evidence.
 (Institution code: 1494).
 See Proficiency requirements for details.
 To get started, visit the admissions office it may take several weeks to complete all needed processing.
 International applicants need to start here .

-An applicant may be granted unconditional admission in the program if he/she (a) has achieved a combined score of 288 or higher in the Verbal and Quantitative sections of the GRE’s Revised General Test (or 980 or better in the Verbal and Quantitative sections of the old GRE or 490 or better in GMAT) and (b) has a cumulative GPA of 3.0 or better in his/her Undergraduate program, and no more than 3 failing grades in the undergraduate transcript.
+AdmissionFor admission, an applicant must have a combined score of 288 or higher in the Verbal and Quantitative sections of the GRE’s Revised General Test (or 980 or better in the Verbal and Quantitative sections of the old GRE or 490 or better in GMAT), must have a cumulative GPA of 3.0 or better in his/her Undergraduate program, and no more than 3 failing grades in the undergraduate transcript.

-- Domestic applicants (and International students who are already in the USA), who have not taken the GRE (or GMAT) may be granted conditional admission if they have an overall undergraduate GPA of 3.0 or better in his/her Undergraduate program, and (b) no more than 3 failing grades in the undergraduate transcript.
-To convert to unconditional admission status, they must submit official GRE (or GMAT) score report before the end of their first semester in the Graduate program.
-The test scores requirements are the same as in Unconditional admission requirements.
+Domestic Applicants (or International students who are already in the United States), who have not taken the GRE (or GMAT) may be granted provisional admission, provided (a) the applicant has a cumulative GPA of 3.0 or better in his/her Undergraduate program, and (b) no more than 3 failing grades in the undergraduate transcript.
+To convert to fully-admitted status, the student must submit an official GRE (or GMAT) score report before the end of their first semester in the graduate program.
+The test requirements are the same as in regular admission requirements.